-4 Legal basis for processing personal data
+4 Legal basis for the processing of personal data

-The police process personal data to perform investigation and supervision duties, to perform their statutory obligations and to exercise their public authority when the conditions laid down in data protection legislation are met.
+The police process personal data in order to prevent or uncover crimes, to perform their statutory obligations and to exercise their public authority when the conditions laid down in data protection legislation are met.
 According to the data protection legislation, statutory obligations can only be based on the law of the European Union or a member state, and public authority must have been granted through legislation or other legal provisions.